UocDev/FPE.RP/README.md

 This Official Previews Update Experimental feature, All Update, Changes, Removed well show up in here. any Database, script, commit, guidelines you can found in here.

-# How to Enable Experimental feature
+# How to Enable Experiments features
-Go to User Setting > Go to Advanced Setting > Enable Developers Mode > Scroll down > Click Experimental Setting.
+Go to User Setting > Go to Advanced Setting > Enable Developers Mode > Scroll down > Click Experiments Setting.

 # Rules Cloning or Using
 1 Do not use for dangerous or anything that.